Covid-19 travel restrictions

 For more information on connections, please visit Atlanta's information page

-If you’ve booked two or more flights separately, you will need to pick up your checked bags at baggage claim and check-in and then proceed to check in with the airline for the next flight.
+If you’ve booked two or more flights separately, you will need to pick up your checked bags at baggage claim, and then proceed to check in with the airline for the next flight.
 Give yourself some extra time to do this.

-If you have been issued a single ticket and flying with us or on one of our trusted partners including Air France – KLM and Delta
+If you have been issued a single ticket and are flying with us or on one of our trusted partners (including Air France – KLM and Delta)

 Connecting in the US and my bag tag shows the final destination